Cannabis annual regulatory fee and exemption for licence holders

 Statement of cannabis revenue

-A detailed step-by-step walkthrough (you must be logged in to your account to view the webinar and the CTLS user guide) is available through GCCollab.
+A detailed step-by-step walkthrough (you must be logged in to your account to view the webinar and the user guide) is available through GCCollab.
 To create an account on GCCollab, please visit the account creation page.

-Cannabis Revenue
+Cannabis revenue

 Cannabis revenue is the amount of revenue received from the sale of cannabis minus the amount you paid for cannabis.